Weakest Link Safety Talk

 Everyone has to work together to create a safe work culture where injuries and incidents are prevented every single day.
-Every employee from the top manager to the lowest guy on the totem pole needs to believe in working safely and working together to go home healthy to their families.
+Every employee, from the top manager to the lowest guy on the organizational chart, needs to believe in working safely and working together to go home healthy to their families.
 Working as a team means more than just a unified belief that working safely is important.
 To achieve excellence in safety, a strong team is needed in every aspect of the work being completed.

 -What are some things in our lives that can distract us from our work?